Skip to main content

 Sunday deer hunting for established deer seasons is legal on private land at the discretion of the landowner and on designated publicly-owned lands.
 Deer seasons to include all statewide Sunday deer hunting dates are indicated within the table above.
 More information on statewide Sunday deer hunting dates and public lands open to Sunday deer hunting is available at the Sunday deer hunting website: https://dnrec.alpha.delaware.gov/fish-wildlife/hunting/sunday/ or by calling the Wildlife Section office 302-739-9912.

-Deer Harvest Report Cards and Tags
+Deer Harvest Report Cards and "Tags"

 Resident Licensed Hunters

 Delaware hunting licenses come with a Deer Harvest Report Card that contains 4 antlerless deer tags.
 Quality Buck Tags are available for $20 and come with a free Hunter’s Choice Tag and will be included on a hunter’s Deer Harvest Report Card if purchased.
 The Hunter’s Choice Tag can be used on an antlerless or antlered deer.
-The Quality Buck Tag can only be used on an antlered deer with a minimum outside spread of 15”.
+The Quality Buck Tag can only be used on an antlered deer with a minimum outside spread of 15 inches.
 Hunters will only be allowed to harvest a maximum of 2 antlered bucks (all seasons combined) by using the Hunter’s Choice Tag and the Quality Buck Tag.
 All other deer taken must be antlerless.
 Additional antlerless deer tags are available for $20 each.

 This deer tag system has been implemented to encourage hunters to harvest antlerless deer and to promote quality bucks.